Fatal Car Accident Attorneys in Massachusetts

 - Almost half of all fatalities occur on weekends – Friday, Saturday, Sunday

 - 1 of every 3 deaths happen between 3:00pm and 9:00pm

 - The 4th of July typically has the highest amount of traffic fatalities each year

 Drunk driving and driving while fatigued can also cause fatal accidents.

 What is the value of my Boston fatal car accident claim?

 After a fatal car accident, families likely face substantial expenditures, including medical bills and funeral expenses.
 In addition to recovering compensation for these costs, families who bring a wrongful death lawsuit also can seek compensation for the loss of their loved one’s companionship and financial support.
 In cases in which the at-fault driver engaged in reckless conduct, such as drunk driving, the family may also request punitive damages, with the assistance of our Boston fatal car accident attorneys.
 This is known as a gross negligence claim.

 In situations in which the decedent’s negligent conduct may have contributed to the accident, the defendant can offer evidence suggesting that the decedent was partially at fault.
 If the defendant can show that the deceased victim was over 50 percent at fault for the crash (a law called comparative negligence), the family may be barred from recovery.
-The lawyers at Breakstone, White & Gluck can help you fight back against this type of allegation and ensure your rights are protected at all times.
+The Massachusetts lawyers at Breakstone, White & Gluck can help you fight back against this type of allegation and ensure your rights are protected at all times.

 Do you have a fatal car accident attorney near me?